QMonkey/monkey-vim/README.md

-gh          Quick hide/unhide of dot-files qf          Display information on file gn          Make top of tree the directory below the cursor
-<C-l>       Causes Netrw to refresh the directory listing
-<C-r>       Browse using a gvim server
-r           Reverse sorting order s           Select sorting style: by name, time, or file size x           View file with an associated program
+gh          Quick hide/unhide of dot-files qf          Display information on file gn          Make top of tree the directory below the cursor Ctrl+l      Causes Netrw to refresh the directory listing Ctrl+r      Browse using a gvim server r           Reverse sorting order s           Select sorting style: by name, time, or file size x           View file with an associated program